 Crops-only farmers were asked what kinds of assistance would help them overcome the barriers to adding a livestock enterprise to their farming operations and were offered a series of potential support options.
-The graph below shows that a majority of respondents expressed interest in incentive payments equivalent to supports provided for commodity crop production.
-Cost sharing for fencing and watering systems was also desired by nearly half of respondents.
+Note that there were only 16 crops only respondents in this survey.
+The graph below shows that a majority of respondents expressed interest in incentive payments equivalent to supports provided for commodity crop production and cost sharing for fencing and watering systems.
+More than half of respondents expressed interest in other forms of assistance as well.